 Smoothie bowls are a terrific way to get more nutrients into your diet and have a pretty, filling breakfast you can be proud of.
-Unfortunately, many low-carb smoothie bowl recipes are loaded with dairy and sugar, which you can’t have if you are on a low-carb or keto diet.
-These low carb smoothies allow you to have this fruit and vegetable bowl in the morning without adding too much to your carbs for the day.
+Unfortunately, many low-carb smoothie bowl recipes are loaded with dairy and sugar, which is usually something you try to avoid when you are on a low-carb or keto diet.
+These low carb smoothie bowl ideas will allow you to have this fruit and vegetable bowl in the morning, without adding too much to your carbs for the day.

-How Do You Make a Low Carb Smoothie?
+How Do You Make a Low Carb Smoothie Bowl?

-Use a blender or food processor and blend fruits with some liquid to create a smoothie.
+It’s actually quite easy to make a simple low carb smoothie bowl.
+The only key difference between a regular smoothie and a smoothie bowl is how thick a smoothie bowl is compared to a regular smoothie.
+Use a blender or food processor, and blend fruits with some liquid to create a smoothie.
 Add some protein powder, coconut milk, or unsweetened almond milk for extra creaminess, along with a little bit of stevia for sweetness.
 If you are looking for some fat in your low carb smoothie recipes, try adding avocado, flaxseed, or whole nuts.

 The first option for your low carb smoothie bowl is to replace the regular milk with almond milk.
 One cup of low-fat milk has about 12 grams of carbohydrates, while a cup of unsweetened almond milk has 0 net carbs.
 Just make sure you choose the unsweetened variety, as there will be some carbs in the sweetened version.
 You can also try using a little bit of unsweetened coconut milk if you prefer the taste of that to almond milk.